SynthstromAudible/DelugeFirmware/docs/community_features.md

 - ([#2475]) Enables `CHORD` keyboard, in in-scale chord view with two modes, `ROW`, with chords spread out on each row across the pads, and `COLUMN`, where each column is a series a harmonically similar chords that can often sound nice substited for each other.
 Accessible the same way as other instrument supporting keyboards `SELECT` + `KEYBOARD` to cycle through layouts while on `SYNTH, MIDI, CV`

-- On the top right side of the pads, there are two a blue pad that turns on `ROW` mode, and a purple pad that turns on `COLUMN` mode.
+- When entering the `CHORD` keyboard, your left sidebar will turn into a keyboard control sidebar to change settings for the `CHORD` keyboard.
+At the top of the side bar, there is a blue pad that turns on `ROW` mode and a purple pad that turns on `COLUMN` mode.
 The default is `ROW` mode.
 In both modes, rows or chords are colored by the quality they represent (major=blue, minor=purple, dominant=cyan, dimished=green, aug=grey, other=yellow)

-- In `ROW` mode, the pads are spread out on each row across the pads, this mode is inspired by the Launchpad Pro's chord mode.
+- In `ROW` mode, the chords are spread out on each row across the pads.
+The intervals of the chords start out pretty simple and get generally more complicated as you move right.
+This mode is inspired by the Launchpad Pro's chord mode.

 - In `COLUMN` mode, each column is a series a harmonically similar chords that can often sound nice substited for each other.

-- In the bottom right of the pads, you can toggle auto voiceleading, which keeps all the notes in the chord within a single octave.
+- In the bottom of the sidebar, you can toggle auto voiceleading, which keeps all the notes in the chord within a single octave.
 This is very beta, and more thoughful voiceleading is planned.

+- Additional controls will be added to the sidebar in the future.

 - turning `◀︎▶︎` will cycle through the scale degrees. `▼︎▲︎` modulates the entire `CHORD` keyboard.
+Pressing `SHIFT` + `◀︎▶︎` will cycle through `ROW` and `COLUMN` modes.

 - As the UI and implementation is still experimental, a community setting has to be activated to access the `CHORD` keyboard.
 See the [Community Features Menu](#5-community-features-menu-aka-runtime-settings) for more information.